djccarew/app-modernization-helm-lab/README.md

 1. Login in [your Github account](https://github.com)

-2. In the search bar at the top left type in `app-modernization-legacy-jee-app`
+2. In the search bar at the top left type in `app-modernization-plants-by-websphere-jee6`

 ![Search results](images/ss1.png)

-3. Select the repository `djccarew/app-modernization-legacy-jee-app` and then click on the **Fork** icon
+3. Select the repository `djccarew\app-modernization-plants-by-websphere-jee6` and then click on the **Fork** icon

 4. Click the **Clone or download** button and copy the HTTPS URL to your clipboard

 ![Clone URL](images/ss3.png)

-5. In a terminal window with the git client type in the following commands  appending the HTTS URL from your clipboard
+5. In a terminal window with the git client type in the following commands  appending the HTTPS URL from your clipboard

 ```
      git clone [HTTPS URL for NEW REPO]
-     cd app-modernization-legacy-jee-app
+     cd app-modernization-plants-by-websphere-jee6

 ```
 6. Using the Github's UI  file browser to  take a look at the files in the **chart** folder.
-This is a Helm chart with child charts for the web app and Apache Derby(database)  portions of the app.
+This is a Helm chart with child charts for the web app and MariaDB  portions of the app.
+Since there already is a published chart for  MariaDB, it is listed  as a required child chart in the file **requirements.yaml** and you don't have to create a chart for the MariaDB portion of the app.

 ### Step 2: Create the artifacts for the Helm repository